geotribu/english-blog/content/blog/posts/2024-10-18_introducing-QChat-chat-rooms-in-QGIS.md

 We've seen the client side of QChat in QGIS.
 To route the messages through WebSockets, there’s also a backend.
 [The GitHub repository is available here](https://github.com/geotribu/gischat).

+The question might be : why is it not based on a chat standard, like `xmpp` or `matrix` ?
+This is a good question : we developed this backend quickly with Qt's websocket availability in QGIS, in order to make it as simple as possible using some trivial message.
+Making the plugin compatible with a chat standard is under consideration and will probably represent the next consistent step.

 ### Set up your own instance

 If you'd like to set up your own QChat backend, [you can follow the instructions on the repository](https://github.com/geotribu/gischat#deploy-a-self-hosted-instance).
 There's no need for a database, as it’s stateless and simply relies on WebSockets.
 It’s a [simple Docker image](https://hub.docker.com/r/gounux/gischat) that runs with a few environment variables.